 Green Rental Housing FAQ.

-While the GRH program may still be in development, we have already begun working on the resource hub that will be made available to both tenants and landlords to continue making Ann Arbor rental housing as safe, healthy, comfortable, and energy efficient as possible.
+While the GRH program may still be in development, we have created resource hubs for both tenants and landlords to continue making Ann Arbor rental housing as safe, healthy, comfortable, and energy efficient as possible.

 Did you know...

 67% of Ann Arbor's greenhouse gas emissions come from buildings?

 55% of Ann Arbor’s housing stock are rental units?